Colon and Rectal Surgery Residency Program

 Research year: Available; research year can be coupled with being the anorectal physiology fellow.

 Requirement for paper: All residents are expected to participate in scholarly activity, which is a requirement for graduation.
-Scholarly activity includes a research paper, a book chapter, literature review and presentation at local or national meetings.
+Scholarly activity includes a research or review paper, a book chapter, literature review and presentation at local or national meetings.

 All applications for the Colon and Rectal Surgery Training Program are accepted through the Electronic Residency Application Service (ERAS).
 You must also register with the National Resident Matching Program (NRMP).